fedarko/pyfastg/README.md

 ```
 is perfectly valid (however, `ATC G` is not since the inner space, ` `, will be
 considered part of the sequence).

+It is also worth noting that pyfastg **only creates nodes/edges based on those
+observed in the graph**: if your graph only contains nodes 1+, 2+, and 3+, then
+this won't automatically create nodes 1-, 2-, 3-, etc.

 ### Identified node attributes
 Nodes in the returned `DiGraph` (represented in the FASTG file as `EDGE_`s)